 Knowing when to stop betting is as important as knowing when to bet.
 Most bettors don't have a plan for when things go wrong.
 They keep betting through losing streaks, hoping things turn around.
 By the time they stop, the bankroll is gone.

 Professional bettors set stop-loss limits before the session starts.
 If they hit that limit, they walk away.
 No exceptions.
 This protects them from tilt, chasing, and the emotional decisions that destroy bankrolls.
+The concept is simple, but the execution is where most people fail.
+Let's break down every type of stop loss, how to set the right thresholds, and when they help versus when they actually work against you.

 Set a maximum amount you're willing to lose in a single day.
 If you hit that number, you're done betting for the day regardless of how many games are left.